saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 The top of the file is where the dependencies go.
 In order for the instantiation of Selenium to work with Firefox, we need to specify the path to the Chromedriver we downloaded into the vendor directory.

-Here you will notice JUnit annotations being imported, as well as the Selenium and Chrome drivers.
+Here you will notice JUnit4 annotations being imported, as well as the Selenium and Chrome drivers.

-After importing the drivers and tools classes for JUnit and Selenium we create a class, `public class TestLogin {}`,  and declare a field variable to store and reference an instance of Selenium WebDriver, `private WebDriver driver;`.
+After importing the drivers and tools classes for JUnit4 and Selenium we create a class, `public class TestLogin {}`,  and declare a field variable to store and reference an instance of Selenium WebDriver, `private WebDriver driver;`.

 ### @Before and @After Annotations

 After creating the class, we add setup and teardown methods using what is known as annotations, using `@Before` and `@After`.
 In them we're creating an instance of Selenium (storing it in driver) and closing it with `driver.quit();`.
 Thanks to the `@Before` annotation, the` public void setUp()` method will load before the test and the `@After` annotation will make the `public void tearDown()` method load after the test.

-This abstraction using the JUnit annotations library enables us to write our test with behavior we want to exercise in the browser, rather than clutter it up with setup and teardown details written in Java.
+This abstraction using the JUnit4 annotations library enables us to write our test with behavior we want to exercise in the browser, rather than clutter it up with setup and teardown details written in Java.

 ### Note